July 10, 2020 4 min read

 That being said, there is some debate about whether stress and anxiety actually cause bruxism; but, there is substantial evidence to know that they are at the very least, related.

-So why would stress be related to grinding and clenching?
+So why do we grind our teeth when we're stressed?
 There are a few reasons why that could be.

 When we’re stressed, hormones like cortisol are released and our sympathetic nervous systems become active.
 This triggers physical responses from our bodies, such as sweaty palms or heightened alertness.